-Indore stadium pitch rating changed from 'poor' to 'below average', Motera assessed as "Average" | Sports-Games
+Indore stadium pitch rating changed from 'poor' to 'below average', Motera assessed as "average" | Sports-Games

 ''The footage from the Test was reviewed by an ICC appeal panel consisting of Wasim Khan, ICC General Manager – Cricket, and Roger Harper, ICC Men's Cricket Committee Member.
 Both were of the opinion that, while the guidelines had been followed by the Match Referee in accordance with Appendix A of the Pitch Monitoring Process, there was not enough excessive variable bounce to warrant the 'poor' rating,'' said an ICC statement on Monday.

 ''The panel, therefore, concluded that the pitch should be rated 'below average', meaning the Holkar Stadium will receive only one demerit point instead of the original three.''
+Reacting to the news, Madhya Pradesh Cricket Association president Abhilash Khandekar told PTI: ''I am happy that the rating has been changed.
+I think we have finally got some justice and members of our state unit are happy with the outcome.''
 The Holkar Stadium pitch offered a lot of help to the spinners, with 14 wickets falling on the first day and, out of the 31 wickets to fall in the Test, 26 were picked up by spinners.

 At Ahmedabad, Usman Khawaja and Cameron Green scored centuries for Australia in the Test, while for India, Virat Kohli and young Shubman Gill hit tons.